3VL: Using Trees to Improve Vision-Language Models' Interpretability: Background

 Perhaps most similar to our augmentation method is the work of \cite{doveh2023teaching}, which generates one negative caption per example by replacing one random word out of all possible candidates.
-Our proposed approach differs from the above by generating several augmentations per caption in the form of hierarchical trees for \vlm{} training.
-Note that unlike previous works on compitional reasoning in \vlm{}s, our approach aims at improving both compositional reasoning and interpretability.
+In \cite{doveh2023teaching} the authors prepare in advance a closed set of words for each VL-Checklist category.
+The possible candidates for replacement are all words that match one of the categories' set of words.
+The negative word is chosen randomly from the corresponding set of words excluding the positive word itself.
+Our proposed approach differs from the above by generating several augmentations per caption in the form of hierarchical trees for \vlm{} training and the use of WordNet and a LLM for the generation of each negative sample.
+Note that unlike previous works on compositional reasoning in \vlm{}s, our approach aims at improving both compositional reasoning and interpretability.